 Myotherapy includes a thorough assessment of your entire history to evaluate the cause of your pain.
 Designing a treatment plan to help alleviate your pain and reduce recurrence.
 The treatment can include trigger point therapy, soft tissue massage, joint mobilization, and nutritional advice, among other things.
 The success of myotherapy lies in its holistic, therapeutic approach and does not rely solely on one form of treatment.

 How does myotherapy help my chronic back pain?

 A key component of myotherapy, known as Neuromuscular Therapy is the trigger of the approach.
-Myotherapists apply alternating levels of concentrated pressure at various spasm points across the back, with fingers/knuckles, and/or elbows, in 10 to 30-second intervals with the aim to effectively alleviate spasms.
-With this, the focus is to release stored lactic acid and enhance blood circulation through the muscles to avoid more storage of lactic acid.
+Myotherapists apply alternating levels of concentrated pressure at various spasm points across the back, in 10 to 30-second intervals to effectively alleviate spasms.
+With this, the body is encouraged to release stored lactic acid and enhance blood circulation through the muscles.

-Myotherapists possess in-depth knowledge of the human muscles and skeletal system, helping them trace the cause of your chronic back pain in most cases.
+Myotherapists possess in-depth knowledge of the human muscles and skeletal system, helping them trace the cause of your chronic back pain.
 Hence a patient needs to be completely upfront and transparent in terms of any discomfort and possible causes of the pain or injury, no matter how improbable.
 It is important to share all medical reports for them to be able to trace the issue as far back as possible, if possible, to the root cause of the condition.